daormar/debasher/doc/design_doc_resident.md

 node state: a node that crashes before its first checkpoint would generate another one in its replay.

-## The launcher thread and the queue on disk
+## Launching from the queue on disk

-A thread of the node, the launcher thread, launches the batch runs that are registered, in the order of their positions, with at most `MAX_CONCURRENT_RUNS` running at a time (1 by default).
+The node's `observe()`, on its observation thread, launches the batch runs that are registered, in the order of their positions, with at most `MAX_CONCURRENT_RUNS` running at a time (1 by default).
 Each one runs `debasher_exec --pfile <PFILE> --outdir <run directory> --sched <scheduler>` with the options of its request, in a session of its own, so that the batch